SilverHalf/temple-of-febe/README.md

 ## Contributing

 If you are interested in adding information to the guide or fixing current information, please contact me here or on Discord (silverhalf).
+Possible additions include:

+[] Detailed guides for certain builds and roles in UNIT strat.
+[] Detailed guide for EoS (UNIT variant)

 ## Licensing and Attribution